 CLAs are available from the College of Law.
 Students may complete their English preparation on UC’s campus at one of the largest ELS centers in the United States.

-For additional information, please visit the LLM for International Lawyers website, or contact:
+For additional information, please visit the Cincinnati Law LLM website, or contact:

 University of Cincinnati College of Law

 Cincinnati, OH 45221-0040